 JOIN THE TEAM

-These fantastic opportunities are a great way to be part of a young, dynamic and friendly team, and be more involved with the charity’s on-going projects.
+Children of the Mekong is made of two permanent staff, and a team of wonderful volunteers.
+Join our young, dynamic and friendly team, and be more involved with the charity’s projects.
 As well as ensuring the smooth running of the shop's daily operations, you will also have the opportunity to take part in organising fundraising activities, managing social media and preparing reports for the charity.
-Please note that internships are unpaid.

 BECOME A CHILD SPONSOR

 With £28 a month, you can change the life of a child

 Becoming a child sponsor means you are changing a life of an underprivileged child.
 With just £28 per month, this benefits the child in so many ways that they never thought possible.